Azure/azure-search-vector-samples/demo-javascript/readme.md

 The generated output consists of embeddings for the title and content fields of the input data (`data/text-sample.json`).

 The code adds the embeddings and a `"@search.action"` field to `output/docVectors.json`.
-This JSON file can be uploaded to an Azure Cognitive Search index using the **2023-07-01-preview** API version of the [Add, Update, or Delete Documents REST API](https://learn.microsoft.com/rest/api/searchservice/preview-api/add-update-delete-documents).
+This JSON file can be uploaded to an Azure AI Search index using the **2023-07-01-preview** API version of the [Add, Update, or Delete Documents REST API](https://learn.microsoft.com/rest/api/searchservice/preview-api/add-update-delete-documents).

 You can use the [Postman collection](https://github.com/Azure/cognitive-search-vector-pr/tree/main/postman-collection) and update the payload in the **Upload Docs** step to load the output you just generated, or switch to the end-to-end example if you want to use the JavaScript SDK.